sccn/sccn.github.io/workshops/EEGLAB_2021_UCSD.md

 **Note:** Gather.town has a free public sample site for learning how to get around, attend events, and meet people in Gather.town - we highly recommend you try out their live walkthrough before the Workshop begins.

 **Time zone:** All time below shown as Pacific Day Time.
-We are working on tools for automated conversion to other time zones.
+We are working on automated conversion tools to show the schedule in other time zones.

 ## MONDAY, June 14th (open to all; free registration required)